 About 12 families and individuals took a huge risk by purchasing a 33-acre site in Blacksburg for 33 future households.
 By the end of 2000, sixteen households had committed to the project and overcome a great hurdle: rezoning the property to enable cohousing-style development.

-property were transformed into a building site with the beginnings of streets, water and sewer connections.
+Throughout the year, contractors transformed the hillside and ridgetop of the property into a building site with the beginnings of streets, water and sewer connections.
 At the end of December, the first resident moved in to the first completed residence in the middle of an ongoing construction zone.

 The community built and moved-into 20 more houses, paved the pedestrian walkways (aka pedways), landscaped completed properties and founded the first community garden.

 Neighbors began using the newly-complete Common House for common meals, meetings, parties and gatherings of all kinds.
 Folks moved into more newly-constructed homes.